Skip to main content

 Matthew Perry is also the name of the actor who played “Chandler” in Friends.

-But this wasn’t either of those Matthew Perries.
+But this wasn’t either of those Matthew Perry’s.
 Or any of the other ones.
 This one sits near me on Thursday nights after work at a rec center gymnasium in Tangier, Virginia.
 I crank my head to look at Matthew to try to determine his demeanor after delivering such a statement.
 He was probably joking.
-These sort of suggestions weren’t wholly unusual, but his words hitherto had never been treated with this level of seriousness.
+These sorts of suggestions weren’t wholly unusual, but his words hitherto had never been treated with this level of seriousness.
 People sat up in their chairs.
 They stopped checking their email.
 Stopped twiddling and fiddling.

-We end every meeting with a 15 minute brainstorming session about how we can improve the group.
-Future events, fundraising, community outreach, etc. Like I said, last month when Matthew raised his hand and said “something something we should steal the flame from the Statue Of Liberty.”
-Something something “it’s covered in gold and right there for the taking,” he added.
+We end every meeting with a fifteen-minute brainstorming session about how we can improve the group.
+Future events, fundraising, community outreach, etc. Like I said, last month when Matthew raised his hand and said, “Something something we should steal the flame from the Statue Of Liberty.”
+Something something “It’s covered in gold and right there for the taking,” he added.
 But we as a group concluded New York was far, and the transportation situation to get all of the volunteers there and back would be a complete nightmare.
 Plus the security.
 And the 354 stairs to the top.
 But something was different about what he had just said.
 Everyone listened.

 Our troop leader, Fred Sanderson, stood behind a wooden podium at the front of the room.
 Whether intentional or not, he was perfectly centered under the basketball hoop.
 So much so that if someone shot and made a basket, it would fall directly onto his head, and interrupt his sentence and probably knock his glasses onto the floor.
 Believe it or not, Teddy Roosevelt in 1912 was shot in the chest while delivering a speech in Milwaukee.
 The bullet struck his 50-page handwritten copy in his coat pocket, and it saved his life, and then he finished the speech.
 For that reason, Fred Sanderson always kept a printed out and stapled agenda book on his person, right over his heart, just in case there was a similar attempt on his life.
 Which never seemed to come.
 Maybe it was more of a metaphor.
-But I don’t think he knows exactly what a metaphor is, and neither do I. He repeatedly asked us to refer to him as Mr. S. rather than his legal name.
+But I don’t think he knows exactly what a metaphor is, and neither do I. He repeatedly asked us to refer to him as Mr. S rather than his legal name.
 No one knew why he did this.
 We saw the entirety of his last name printed on the attendance sign-in sheet, but we theorized that this made him feel like a secret agent, and that this was his secret club, and we let him have his little secret.
 He had colored markers and a whiteboard, and would transcribe the peanut gallery’s comments onto it.

 Mr. S unsheathed his red Expo Marker, held the cap in his teeth, and wrote in all capitals